-Now if you drew the entire drawing in pencil like I did, then it is time to ink it.
+Now if you drew the entire drawing in pencil as I did, then it is time to ink it.
 You can just redraw over your pencil lines, editing the drawing as you go on.

-While drawing over with ink, you can stick to the same pencilled lines and also add additional detail to the drawing.
+While drawing over with ink, you can stick to the same penciled lines and also add additional detail to the drawing.
 You can add more shapes into the drawing if you want something more complex or leave it just as it is.

 Yay!
 You have a completed Mandala with you.
 Erase all the pencil lines and voila, you have a simple mandala.
 I added a few more details to the drawing; you can add more too as you desire.
 Also, if you wish to color it with sketch pens or color pencils you are very much free to do so.